XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/3_account.py", language="py", start_with="def __init__(self, url, test_network=True):", end_before="def build_ui(self):") }}

-Now the constructor takes a boolean to indicate whether it's connecting to a test network.
+Now the constructor takes a boolean to indicate whether it is connecting to a test network.
 (If you provide a Mainnet URL, you should also pass `False`.)
-It uses this to encode and decode X-addresses and warn if they're intended for a different network.
+It uses this to encode and decode X-addresses and warn if they are intended for a different network.
 It also calls a new method, `prompt_for_account()` to get an address and wallet, and passes those to the renamed `watch_xrpl_account()` background job.

 Update the `build_ui()` method definition as follows: